thekvs/cpp-serializers/README.md

 #### [Thrift](http://thrift.apache.org/) vs. [Protobuf](https://code.google.com/p/protobuf/) vs. [Boost.Serialization](http://www.boost.org/libs/serialization) vs. [Msgpack](http://msgpack.org/) vs. [Cereal](http://uscilab.github.io/cereal/index.html) serialization/deserialization time test for C++.

 #### Build
-This project does not have external library dependencies.
-All (boost, thrift etc.) needed libraries are downloaded and built automatically, but you need enough free disk space.
-To build this project you need a compiler that supports C++11 features.
+This project does not have any external library dependencies.
+All (boost, thrift etc.) needed libraries are downloaded and built automatically, but you need enough free disk space to build all components.
+To build this project you need a compiler that supports
+C++11 features.
 Project was tested with GCC 4.7 (ubuntu 13.04).

 ```